-To control the boot devices, select (highlight) a device by pressing the down-arrow or up-arrow key, and then enable or disable the device or change its order in the list.
+To control the boot devices, select (highlight) a device by pressing the up- or down-arrow key, and then enable or disable the device or change its order in the

-- 1 To enable or disable a device, highlight the item and press the space bar.
-Enabled items are preceded by a number; disabled items are not preceded by a number. - 1 To reorder a device in the list, highlight the device and then press to move the highlighted device up, or <d> (not case-sensitive) to move the highlighted device down.
+- 1 To enable or disable a device, highlight the item and press spacebar key.
+Enabled items appear as white and display a small triangle to their left; disabled items appear blue or dimmed without a triangle. - 1 To reorder a device in the list, highlight the device and then press or <D> (not case-sensitive) to move the highlighted device up or down.

-Boot sequence changes take effect as soon as you save the changes and exit system setup.
+Boot sequence changes take effect as soon as you save the changes and exit the system setup program.